thriveweb/powerup/content/locations/gold-coast.md

     name: Jane Dona
 bannerSectionImage: /images/uploads/aboutwelcome.png
 bannerSectionTitle: Join the revolution
-bannerSectionSubtitle: experience the power of the tower
+bannerSectionSubtitle: Experience the Power of the Tower
 bannerSectionContent: >-
   See the schedule or select from our package options lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore